Everyone Poops

 Everyone Poops is the title of US editions of the English translation (by Amanda Mayer Stinchecum) of Minna Unchi (みんなうんち), a Japanese children's book written and illustrated by the prolific children's author Tarō Gomi and first published in Japan by Fukuinkan Shoten in 1977 within the series Kagaku no Tomo Kessaku-shū (かがくのとも傑作集).

 The English translation has been published in the US by Kane/Miller, within the series "My Body Science", and by Scholastic.
 In Britain, the book is titled Everybody Poos and is published by Frances Lincoln.

 The book tells children that all animals defecate and that they have always done so.
 The book is intended to relieve shame and embarrassment around the act of defecating by explaining to children that it is a natural part of life.

-The book has also been translated into Spanish and Thai.
+The book has also been translated into Chinese (traditional characters), Spanish and Thai.

 Story

 The first sixteen pages contain various prompts regarding defecation in animals such as opposites ("An elephant makes a big poop" and "[a] mouse makes a tiny poop"), comparisons (that various species produce various sizes and shapes of poop) and questions ("What does whale poop look like?" and "Which end is the snake's behind?").

 On the seventeenth page, a boy with black overalls and a red shirt is introduced, seen running into a bathroom.
 The book then goes on to explain how people of all ages, from adults to very young children, defecate, and how infants may use diapers.
 After that, there are only three more pages that do not feature the boy with those pages featuring rhinos, cats, pangolins, water buffaloes and alligators.
 On the next page of the book, the child uses toilet paper and flushes the toilet.
 The final portion of the book explains that because every animal eats, they must therefore defecate, and the book ends with rear views of the boy, a pig, a pelican, a zebra, a gorilla, a lion and a giraffe defecating and the words "Everyone Poops".